 A framed door offers a lot of style variation possibilities.
 The panel can be of any material that will fit inside a groove in the door frame.
 The most common substitute for the traditional wood panel is glass, including etched glass, milk glass, frosted glass, colored glass, patterned glass, and, of course, art glass.
 Increasingly we are being asked for metal and plastic panels in contemporary kitchens.
 These are durable and very easy to keep clean.

-The overlay of cabinet door is determined by how the door fits in or on the front of its case.
+The overlay of a cabinet door is determined by how the door fits in or on the front of its case.
 There are four basic types of door mounting options: Inset, Lipped, Partial Overlay and Full Overlay.
 All of the last three are some form of overlay that fits on the front of the cabinet rather than inside the door opening.
-Most early cabinet doors were inset, and when heritage cabinet styles are being reproduced, an inset overlay is most commonly used.
+Inset fits inside the opening.
+Most early cabinet doors were inset, and when heritage cabinet styles are being reproduced, an inset door is most commonly used.

 At the other end of the spectrum, the full overlay door is used most often on contemporary, especially frameless European style cabinets.
 It conceals and protects most of the cabinet, and where the edge of a frameless cabinet is veneered, the edge is fragile and prone to damage.
 By covering most of the edge with the door, the opportunity for damage is minimized.